European Commission

-The European Commission is the seventh largest public donor to the Global Fund.
-The Commission and European Union member states, referred to as Team Europe, represent around 40% of the total funding to the Global Fund.
+The European Commission is the seventh largest donor to the Global Fund.
+The Commission and European Union member states together represent around one-third of the total funding to the Global Fund.

 7